-Despite ongoing supply chain disruptions, inflationary pressures and other macroeconomic headwinds, management continued its strong performance with record net sales and increased market share, based on rolling twelve-month data through December 2021.
+Despite significant interest rate increases, inflationary pressures and other macroeconomic headwinds, management continued its strong performance with record net sales and earnings.

 INTRODUCTION

 This Compensation Overview provides a discussion of our executive compensation program, together with a description of the material factors underlying the decisions that resulted in the compensation provided to our named executive officers, as presented in the tables which follow this discussion.